-Improve the safety of nationwide locomotive servicing operations, reduce cost of servicing operations and improve on-time departure from depot performance
+ORBIZ was engaged to facilitate improvements in the safety of nationwide locomotive servicing operations, reduce the cost of servicing operations and improve on-time departure from depot performance.

-A project team consisting of personnel from across four regionally dispersed locomotive service depots that included management, tradesmen and union representatives was formed.
+A project team consisting of personnel from across four regionally dispersed locomotive service depots that included management, tradespeople and union representatives was formed.

 The project team was governed through the company's 'High Performance, High Engagement (HPHE)' project management methodology and was supported by the Lean and project facilitation subject matter expertise of ORBIZ.